deadshot465/purescript-owoify/README.md

   uvuResult <- owoify "This is the string to owo!
 Kinda cute, isn't it?"
 Uvu log owoResult log uvuResult

+-- This is teh stwing two owo!
+Kinda cute, isn't it?
+-- fwis is teh stwing two owowouvu Kinda cuteowo isn't it?
 ```

 ## Disclaimer